Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 - Result Aggregation & Feedback: The MCP Client collates tool outputs (success/failure logs) and forwards them to the LLM for summarization.

+Take multi-vendor network management as an example, the MCP server is deployed locally on the network controller, and the tools are integrated into the MCP server.
+The server provide the following registered tool descriptor information:

+Tools description: it describes the name, use, and parameters of tools.

+Tools implementation: MCP implementation describe how the tools are invoked.

+Suppose a user submits a request (via the client) such as "Configure OSPF Area 0 with process ID 100 for all core switches in the Beijing data center," the MCP client retrieves the necessary tooling descriptor information from the MCP server and forwards it to the LLM.
+The LLM determines the appropriate tools and responds in JSON format.

+The MCP server executes the network management operation in JSON format and returns the results (in JSON) to the MCP client, which forwards them to the LLM.
+The
+LLM parses the response, generates a natural-language summary, and sends it back to the client for final presentation to the user.

 # Deployment considerations